HngNg/JCN-SemCom/README.md

 # JCN Semantic Communication
+This is a cooperative communication system with 4 nodes: source node, relay node, eavesdropper node and destination node.

+The relay node is to support the communication between source node and destination node.
+On the other hand, the eavesdropper node is to simulate eavesdropping attacks on source-destination and relay-destination channel.

+Swin Transformer architecture is used to implement semantic encoder and decoder, with the intuition similar to the way auto-encoder works.
+To prevent eavesdroppers from sniffing data, aftificial noise is jammed into the channels to disrupt the reconstruction process at eavesdropper node.

-There are 2 version of the system, one with MIMO and one without MIMO.
+There are 2 version of the system, one is single-input single-output and one is multiple-input multiple-output.

 ## Installation
 ```